Ckashif/AI-Correctable-Coding-Request/README.md

 "Never mind"
 "Thank you"

 Phrases must be discovered in script, to eliminate triggers.
-Terrorist have already begun removing "Almost" removed.
+Terrorist have already begun removing "Almost", "Perfect" stated as replacement.
+Time keeping log may provide aid.
+"Fine" added.